FlowState Document:

 Task history summary special rules:

-summary.totalCompleted,summary.totalFailed: Always included (aggregate counts are agent-portable).summary.bySkill: Always included (skill counts are agent-portable).summary.byOrganization: Org MAY redact its own entry’s company name to"[redacted]".
+summary.totalCompleted, summary.totalFailed: Always included (aggregate counts are agent-portable).summary.bySkill: Always included (skill counts are agent-portable).summary.byOrganization: Org MAY redact its own entry’s company name to "[redacted]".When exporting a SAGA document for an agent departing an organization, the platform applies redaction based on classification:

 For org-internal data: